The Index-Journal has been owned by Greenwood families since it was founded on February 6, 1919.

 In 1957, the Watson sisters wanted to sell the business, but insisted it be sold to Greenwood residents.
 The paper was bought by three men who had been employed by the newspaper for years: R. Frank Mundy, business manager; William W. Wilson, advertising director; and J. Ed Chaffin, editor.
 The new owners had a business arrangement which stated after the death of one, the survivors had the option of buying the shares of the deceased.
 Wilson died first, then Chaffin, and Frank Mundy became the sole owner and publisher in 1977 until his death in 1982.

 Mundy’s widow, Eleanor Metts Mundy, succeeded him as publisher, and their only child, Judith (Judi) Mundy Burns, was named president.
-After Mrs. Mundy’s death in 1998, Judi became president and publisher, the positions she holds today.
-Two of her daughters also work at the paper.
-St. Claire Burns Donaghy is a staff writer, Eleanor Mundy Burns Price is director of community relations and oversees the paper's weekly hyper-local newspaper, Lakelands Connector, as well as its SO Lakelands magazines.
-Alison Mundy Burns-Parham is a shareholder.
+After Mrs. Mundy’s death in 1998, Judi became president and publisher, the positions she held until her death in August 2019.
+Her daughters, who also work at the newspaper, have assumed new roles.
+Eleanor Mundy Burns Price has succeeded her mother as president and publisher while St. Claire Burns Donaghy serves as vice president and secretary.
+Donaghy is also a writer contributing features for the paper, special sections and SO Lakelands magazine.
+Price maintains her role as director of community relations and oversees the paper's weekly hyper-local newspaper, Lakelands Connector, as well as its SO Lakelands magazines.
+Their sister, Alison Mundy Burns-Parham, is a shareholder.

 In all of South Carolina there are 16 daily newspapers.
 Only three of them are family-owned.
-The Index-Journal, owned by Greenwood residents Judith Mundy Burns and her family, is one of them.
+The Index-Journal, owned by the Burns family members, is one of them.
 The remaining 13 South Carolina dailies are owned by large media corporations whose corporate headquarters are located out of this state.

 The Index-Journal has been located at 610 Phoenix St. since 1962.
 The newspaper is published seven mornings a week.